Mergers and Acquisitions – International Tax Aspects

 Download programme

-This course explores the tax implications of Mergers and Acquisitions (M&A) transactions, covering each step of an M&A deal.
-First, it provides an overview of various types of M&A transactions, assisting participants in defining an M&A strategy.
-It further addresses acquisition tax planning, including financing alternatives.
-Next, it explores the stages of a tax due diligence and the role of representations, warranties and indemnities in negotiating the closing of a deal, with focus on capital market transactions.
-The tax implications of various types of corporate reorganizations (both domestic and cross-border) are analysed, distinguishing between asset deals and share deals.
-Finally, participants explore post-acquisition and integration alternatives, as well as viable exit strategies.
+This course explores the tax implications of (international) Mergers and Acquisitions (M&A) transactions, covering each step of an M&A deal.
+First, it identifies the steps to an M&A deal and provides an overview of various types of M&A transactions, assisting participants in defining an M&A strategy.
+Next, it explores the stages of a tax due diligence and the role of representations, warranties and indemnities in negotiating the closing of a deal.
+The course further addresses acquisition tax structuring, including how to choose an appropriate acquisition vehicle and exploring various financing alternatives.
+The tax implications of various types of corporate reorganizations (both domestic and cross-border) are analysed in detail next, distinguishing between taxable and non-taxable reorganizations.
+Finally, participants explore post-closing structuring and integration alternatives, as well as tax risk management and governance aspects arising in a post-deal context.

 Topics Covered